 And last but not least, do you know how to use it?
 Since they are basic, simple items, we’re hoping you have a definite clear answer for these questions.

 With preparation being key with EDC gear, there’s also the style factor.
-Sure, you could have a good looking knife or wallet.
+Sure, you could have a good looking small knife or wallet.
 At the end of the day, you’ll want to focus more on the function.

 You don’t need the best looking gear to conquer any everyday situation.
 But if aesthetics are something you care about, have at it.
 Don’t discount the functionality and use.